danbaruka/developer-experience/website/docs/working-group/q1-2025/sessions/03-dev-environment-setup/01-session/readme.md

+---
+title: Session 03 Overview
+sidebar_label: Session
+slug: /working-group/q1-2025/sessions/03-dev-environment-setup/session
+---

 # Cardano Dev Environment

 A well-structured environment is essential for building, testing, and contributing to Cardano projects.
 This guide outlines the core components and links you to canonical setup instructions.
-For background on core repos and ecosystem resources, see the Kickoff session: [Core Repositories](../01-kickoff-orientation/readme.md#core-repositories) and [Documentation Resources](../01-kickoff-orientation/readme.md#documentation-resources).
+For background on core repos and ecosystem resources, see the Kickoff session: [Core Repositories](../../01-kickoff-orientation/readme.md#core-repositories) and [Documentation Resources](../../01-kickoff-orientation/readme.md#documentation-resources).

 ## Version Control